dimeko/baremetal_kasan/README.md

               configuration options.
 * `Makefile.arch` -- Makefile fragments whith architecture-specific parameters
                      for building and running the project in the emulator

+New files for `dlmalloc`:
+* `kasan_common.c` -- implementation of common runtime routines needed for KASan sanitizer
+* `kasan_simple_malloc.c` -- implementation of KASan runtime routines for simple malloc
+* `kasan_common.c` -- implementation of KASan runtime routines for dlmalloc

 ## Running